A comprehensive guide to setting up and connecting self-managed OpenSearch Dashboards with an Amazon OpenSearch Service domain

 • After restarting the container, you can access the self-managed Dashboards instance by connecting to the EC2 endpoint with port 5601.
 By doing so, you can view and interact with all the saved objects in accordance with the FGAC settings and SAML authentication.

 CAUTION: If the endpoint is transitioned to self-managed Dashboards and the user intends to revert to the managed service Dashboards endpoint, they must repeat the same procedure, which involves changing the kibana_url in the security configuration file back to the managed service Dashboards endpoint.
-Until this change is made, the managed service Dashboards endpoint will remain inaccessible.

 NOTE: When using Docker in an EC2 instance, the self-managed Dashboards instance cannot be accessed over the internet.
 It is only accessible within the same VPC.